 Does Utah have a Cancellation requirement?

-Yes, Utah allows consumers to cancel at any time within 5 business days from the time the consumer signs the contract.
+Yes, Utah allows consumers to cancel at any time within 5 days from the date the consumer signs the contract.

 Does Utah have a Refund requirement?

-Yes, Utah requires CSO’s to allow consumers a full refund within 10 days from the time they sign the contract.
+Yes, Utah requires credit services organizations to allow consumers a full refund within 10 days from the date they sign the contract.